enishino/fmfm-filemanager/README.md

 **This is still in beta stage and the code is not secure.
 Please do not use this on public servers.**

+## For what?
+* To collect all the books into a one place
+* To read books using only web browsers
+* To handle right-to-left format books (Japanese manga and vertical writing 縦書き) correctly
+* To find sentences from all the stored documents at once (full text search)

 ## List view
 Clicking thumbnail opens the viewer.
 The right bottom "PDF" badge jumps into the original file.
 Document tagging and searching are supported.